gr0uch/simulacra/README.md

 ## Synopsis

-Simulacra.js handles DOM interactions in reaction to changes in data.
-When data changes, it maps those changes to the DOM by adding and removing elements and invoking *change* functions, which by default, assign plain text and form input values.
+Simulacra.js maps changes on objects to the DOM by adding and removing elements and invoking *change* functions, which by default, assign plain text and form input values.
+In fact, that is all it does, and its entire API surface area is a single function.
+It also does not introduce any new syntax or a template language, and is designed to work well with current and future web platform features, such as [Web Components](http://webcomponents.org/).

-It emphasizes [performance](#benchmarks) and terseness, and it has no dependencies.
+It emphasizes [performance](#benchmarks) and economy of expression.
 The approximate size of this library is ~5 KB (minified and gzipped).

 ## Usage

-Simulacra.js uses plain HTML for templating, and it does not require any meta-information in the template.
+Simulacra.js uses plain HTML for templating, and it does not introduce its own template language.
 This makes it straightforward to start with a static HTML page and add interactive parts.
 Here's a sample template:

 ```html
 <template id="product">